Red Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Joey Gallo and the Minnesota Twins take the field against Alex Verdugo and the Boston Red Sox on Wednesday at 7:10 PM ET, in the second of a three-game series at Fenway Park.
+Alex Verdugo and Trevor Larnach will be among the stars on display when the Boston Red Sox face the Minnesota Twins on Thursday at 1:35 PM ET, at Fenway Park.

-Oddsmakers list the Twins as -135 moneyline favorites, while giving the underdog Red Sox +110 moneyline odds to win.
-The total for the matchup is set at 9 runs.
+The Red Sox are -120 moneyline favorites for this matchup against the Twins (+100).
+The matchup's total has been set at 9 runs.

 Red Sox vs. Twins Odds & Info